 We are now inviting applications for an Autumn Policy & Advocacy internship placement (working September 29th 2017 – end of January 2018 on a part-time basis of 2.5 - 3 days per week).

-Exciting projects we are currently working on include: a new human rights in prison project Progress in the Penal System (PIPS), campaign work around Spent Convictions, and engagement with Ireland’s examination by the UN Committee against Torture (UNCAT) in July 2017.
+Exciting projects we are currently working on include: a new human rights in prison project Progress in the Penal System (PIPS), campaign work around Spent Convictions, and a research and campaign project ‘Abolishing Solitary Confinement in Prisons in Ireland’.

-The deadline for applications is Thursday 18th May @ 5pm.
-Shortlisted applicants may be invited for interview, which will take place on 30th May.
+The deadline for applications is Thursday 31st August @ 5pm.
+Shortlisted applicants may be invited for interview, which are expected to take place on Friday 8th September.
 All applicants will be informed of the outcome of their application.